WolfpackPSS/wolfpackpss.github.io/_posts/2016-08-27-history-of-the-pack-the-gauntlet.md

 Slowly closing their ranks, they were reclaiming what had once belonged to the mighty P.R.C.
 Fleet.

 They were scarred.
 They were bitter.
 They were not to be taken lightly.
+&nbsp;

 It took weeks for SCVsUnion to assemble a new crew, hardier than before, and get another ship ready for battle.
 This time a class 10 federation.
 One of the big rigs.
 He wasn't messing around.

 Just as his ship pulled out of dry dock, an enemy ship was already there to greet him.
 Hypnosia of Elder Drivers.
 So we meet again.
 Must have gotten gutsy after his last victory.
 Opening fire the moment his ship pulled out.
+&nbsp;

 SCVsUnion flexed the fingers of his gauntlet one by one, then closed them into a fist.
 He would not underestimate his enemy again.